 There are many different versions of this toy and most come with a hammer or mallet.
-I tend to put those away until baby is older because 1) it’s too hard for little ones to pound the balls with the hammer and 2) that hammer has a magical way of banging someone in the face every time.
-Once the hammer is put away, this can be a great toy for language!
+I tend to put those away until baby is older because 1) it may be too hard for little ones to pound the balls with the hammer and 2) that hammer has a magical way of banging someone in the face every time.

 The basic idea is to put the balls in the matching circles on top and then bang them down.
 Now, let’s add some adult interaction and language play…